Why is a mask still crucial after getting vaccinated?

 Amongst the massive wrath of COVID-19, where people all over the globe have faced huge health issues, there is a ray of hope with the rapid enrolment of vaccination in all countries.
 The vaccine doses have given us the scope of survival for humankind against this deadly coronavirus.

 With people getting vaccinated, there is a wrong mentality built amongst many not using face masks anymore.
 Especially with many countries lifting their stay-at-home orders, it becomes even more important now to continue using face masks.

 Infectious disease specialist Kristin Englund suggests one still wear the masks and practice social distancing.
 Things are getting normal, but still, full-proof protection is yet to arrive.

-It’s pertinent to note here; a herd mentality can cause more harm than good to your health.
+It’s pertinent to note here; that a herd mentality can cause more harm than good to your health.
 If people around you are not wearing masks, it doesn’t mean you are to do the same.
 As responsible citizens, we must make the wrong right and not the other way round.

-Vaccines are not 100% Guarantee
+Vaccines are not 100% guarantee

 The success rate of vaccines is estimated at around 93% to 95%.
 This makes them not foolproof wearing shielding you from getting infected by a coronavirus.

 According to the studies, two doses of measles vaccines were 97% more effective than COVID-19 vaccines.
 Moreover, the measles vaccine programs started in 1963 in the USA took almost four decades to eliminate the disease completely.